Christian Groups: Biblical Armageddon Must Be Taught Alongside Global Warming

 Today the UK goes to the polls to elect a new House of Commons.
 I would love to hear your thoughts and opinions.
 I am very interested in this election for at least five reasons:

 • As Commonwealth citizens resident in the UK, we get to vote.
 As far as I can tell, this is one of the few remaining legal privileges of the echos of Empire.
-For instance, it is commonly assumed that Aurora automatically gets a UK passport, since she was born here, but that is no longer the case.
+For instance, many people assume that my daughter automatically gets a UK passport, since she was born here, but that is no longer the case.
 We would have to be residents for five years before she could apply for one.
 In any case, this could turn out to be my only chance to vote in a national election outside Australia (unless either the new government or my PhD goes really pear-shaped).

 • For the first time, I will witness a genuinely three-cornered race.
 In case, you haven't been following it, the Labour government under Gordon Brown has slipped into third place behind not only their traditional rivals in the Conservative Party (led by David Cameron) but also behind the previously-minor Liberal Democrat Party, led by Nick Clegg (though within the last 24 hours, it looks like Labour has moved back into second place).
 For the first time in the UK, this campaign period included televised debates between the three leaders and following the first debate, Clegg's popularity soared.
 While it is unlikely that the Lib Dems will form government, there is a strong chance of a hung parliament and a governing coalition with Labour.
 I don't think they have ruled out forming a coalition with the Conservatives, but I get the impression this is less likely.
 There has been a lot of fear-mongering in the media about the weakness of coalition government, but much of my life has been under a very strong coalition national government in Australia, and that is not particularly unusual.